sparkflows/sparkflows-docs/docs/installation/installation/docker-windows-install.rst

     docker run -p 8080:8080 -p 9443:9443 -v  C:\Users\sparkflows:/usr/local/fire-3.1.0_spark_3.2.1 -e KEYSTORE_PASSWORD=12345678 -e FIRE_HTTP_PORT=8080 -e FIRE_HTTPS_PORT=9443  sparkflows/fire:py_3.2.1_3.1.0

-    The local mount directory is (C:\Users\sparkflows) in the above docker run command
+    The local mount directory is (C:\Users\sparkflows) in the above docker run command.
+Please update it to directory structure on your machine.

 * For the ``h2db`` to be accessible on the mounted directory, please edit the path in ``conf/db.properties`` to working directory and restart docker::